 Is a human right to a safe and healthy workplace needed?
 Australia already has legislative obligations on employers, employees and Persons Conducting Business or Undertaking.
 Is this enough?

 What is the advantage of having “freedom from injury as a basic human right”?
 Will this make workplaces safer?

 It can be argued that having ” freedom from injury as a basic human right” will unnecessarily complicate the management of workplace safety but, more significantly, complicate the processes for reparation from a workplace injury or illness.

-The Victorian Charter for Human Rights and Responsibilities was introduced before the XVIII World Congress and provides “20 fundamental human rights” but workplace safety is not specifically mentioned.
-However, Australia’s OHS laws are quickly transforming away from the “workplace” to the “work” and increasingly including work’s public responsibility and may make some of these 20 fundamental human rights more relevant to work situations.
+The Victorian Charter for Human Rights and Responsibilities was introduced before the XVIII World Congress and provides “20 fundamental human rights”, but workplace safety is not specifically mentioned.
+However, Australia’s OHS laws are quickly transforming away from the “workplace” to the “work” and increasingly include work’s public responsibility and may make some of these 20 fundamental human rights more relevant to work situations.